What Is an API-First Company?

 5. Quality is consistent across teams

-API-first companies experience higher levels of quality across the APIs behind their web, mobile, and device applications.100% of the APIs in production have contract and performance tests available, ensuring that APIs are always doing what they are designed to do and meet the SLA on their API contract.
+API-first companies experience higher levels of quality across the APIs behind their web, mobile, and device applications.
+100% of the APIs in production have contract and API performance tests available, ensuring that APIs are always doing what they are designed to do and meet the SLA on their API contract.
 API testing is centrally defined but then locally implemented as individual executable collections that developers can manually run during development, but then integrated into the CI/CD pipeline and scheduled via monitors.
 This standardizes testing across the organization while ensuring quality is part of each team’s toolbox for designing, developing, deploying, and managing APIs.

 6. Security is shifting to the left